nf-core/mag/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-- `GenomeBinning/bin_summary.tsv`: Summary of bin sequencing depths together with BUSCO, QUAST and GTDB-Tk results, if at least one of the later was generated.
+- `GenomeBinning/bin_summary.tsv`: Summary of bin sequencing depths together with BUSCO, CheckM, QUAST and GTDB-Tk results, if at least one of the later was generated.
 This will also include refined bins if `--refine_bins_dastool` binning refinement is performed.
+Note that in contrast to the other tools, for CheckM the bin name given in the column "Bin Id" does not contain the ".fa" extension.

 </details>